arshiars/EunoiaCapital/content/pages/index.md

       - title: Right People
         subtitle: M
         text: >
-          We look for a mix of intellegence, integrity, and energy in our portfolio companies' managements.
+          We seek management teams in our portfolio companies that demonstrate a blend of intelligence, integrity, and drive.
+The right people drive the best outcomes.
         image:
           url: /images/icon2.svg
           altText: Featured icon two